felixb/websms/README.md

+# Discontinued

+This app is discontinued and removed from all distribution channels.

 # WebSMS

 WebSMS is a simple app allowing you to send text messages to anybody via different kinds of web services.